top of page

 EE LIVE 2026_Section banners V25.jpg

-Difficult Conversations
+Handle Difficult Conversations with Confidence

 Most performance issues are not a policy problem, they are a conversation problem.
 In schools and trusts, these conversations get delayed because relationships matter, emotions are high, and you are juggling ten other fires.
 This session gives you a repeatable, time-efficient approach to the day to day conversations that protect standards and morale, without turning you into a full-time counsellor.
 Emma draws on 20 years of people work in education, including senior executive responsibility for over 1,000 staff and first-hand experience of a maintained school converting into a large MAT, to share what works in real settings, not theory.
 You will leave with a structure you can use across roles, sites and experience levels, plus practical ways to document and follow up so issues do not drift.